 LightStream is one of the best personal loan options for borrowers with excellent credit because of its low rates and range of loan amounts and terms.
 The lender also has fast funding times, with some loans funded within the same day.
 Rates range by loan purpose, and LightStream also offers a Rate Beat Program, where the company will beat any interest rate from another lender by 0.10 percentage points as long as you fit their terms and conditions.

 Drawbacks: LightStream's personal loans don't have many drawbacks, but the lender isn't the perfect fit for everyone.
 The loan company generally requires a credit score of at least 680, and personal loans from LightStream cannot be used for educational or business purposes.

 SoFi is another great personal loan company for borrowers with strong credit histories.
 A huge benefit to using this lender is that it offers networking and social events for its members as well as career assistance and unemployment protection.
 If you lose your job, SoFi will help you find a new one and allows you to pause payments for three months at a time for up to 12 months.
-You can borrow up to $100,000 with interest rates from 5.99% to 5.99% and terms of three, five or seven years.
+You can borrow up to $100,000 with interest rates from 6.99% to 22.28% and terms of three, five or 7 years.

 Drawbacks: SoFi doesn't allow co-signers on their personal loans, so you will have to qualify on your own.
 However, the lender does allow co-applicants if both live at the same address.
 SoFi personal loans are not available for residents of Mississippi.